Nabeal/odin-recipes/README.md

 # odin-recipes
-Creating a recipes an HTML file that contains recipes Doing this project will familiarize me with the basics of HTML
+Creating a recipes HTML file.
+Doing this project will familiarize me with the basics of HTML.